marvasgit/kubestatewatch/README.md

 # Things for future version

-- Add support for ignoring specific namespaces and watching more than one namespace
+- Add support for ignoring specific namespaces and watching more than one namespace (1.0.1)
+- Add metrics (1.0.1)
+- Deeper Diff for configmaps (currently it drops the new configmap as a whole)(1.0.1)
+- Add regex support for path ignorance in diff

 - Change config source file from yaml to json
-- Add metrics
-- Deeper Diff for configmaps (currently it drops the new configmap as a whole)
-- Add regex support for path ignorance in diff
+- Dissable processing during deployment